krzyzanowskim/ObjectivePGP/README.md

 ###Acknowledgment

-This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit. (http://www.openssl.org/)
+This product uses software developed by the OpenSSL Project for use in the OpenSSL Toolkit. (http://www.openssl.org/)

 ###Author